carpentries-incubator/workflows-nextflow/_episodes/05-operators.md

 > ## map operator
 >
-> Add a `map` operator to the Nextflow script below to transform the contents into a tuple with the file's basename, using the `.baseName` method.
-Finally print the resulting channel.
+> Add a `map` operator to the Nextflow script below to transform the contents into a tuple with the file and the file's name, using the `.getName` method.
+The `getName` method gives the filename.
+Finally `view` the channel contents.
 > ~~~
 >  channel
 >  .fromPath( 'data/yeast/reads/*.fq.gz' )